ktcrowe/BabyBash/README.md

 <br><br>
 After cloning the repository, navigate into the BabyBash directory:<br>
 `cd BabyBash`<br><br>
-*(NOTE: You can safely delete the **data** directory in the cloned repository to save disk space if you do not plan on training new models.)*
+*(Note: You can safely delete the `data` directory in the cloned repository to save disk space if you do not plan on training new models.)*

 ### 4. Create the Poetry Environment
 Run the following commands to create and activate the Poetry environment:<br>